Donearm/Scientia/devops/Docker.md

 + `docker container run -it -v /some/local/directory/:/some/directory/within/the/container/ --name $containername $containerimage` = run a new container from `$containerimage`, creating a volume that will bind a local directory to a directory within the container.
 If either directories don't exist, it will be created.
 Files can be used instead of directories.
 Paths must be absolute
 + `docker container run -d --name $containername --mount type=bind,source=/some/local/directory/,target=/container/target/directory/ $imagename` = run a new container from `$imagename`, binding a local directory to a directory within the container

+# General commands

++ `docker system events --since '2h'` = show all events related to the local Docker daemon, that happened in the last 2 hours
++ `docker system events --filter type=volume --since '2h'` = as above but filters for events related to volumes only